 Here are some of the most common causes of erectile dysfunction.

 Sometimes, erectile dysfunction can be due to a health condition, such as heart disease, atherosclerosis (a type of vascular disease), high blood pressure, diabetes, Parkinson’s disease, multiple sclerosis or metabolic syndrome, among many others.

 It can come about as a result of a pelvic or spinal cord injury, too.

-ED can also indicate an underlying health problem that needs addressing, so completing Pilot's online text-based assessment means one of our Australian doctors will be able to uncover what might be the cause and formulate a personalised treatment plan just for you.
+ED can also indicate an underlying health problem that needs addressing, so completing Pilot's online consultation means one of our Australian practitioners will be able to uncover what might be the cause and formulate a personalised treatment plan just for you.

 Medications and treatments

 Along with health issues themselves, some of the medications or treatments designed to manage them can cause erectile dysfunction.